 Situations could arise where the officers have some concerns regarding the accuracy or authenticity of the information or documentation.
 Similarly, officers might find some discrepancies in the information or documentation specified in the application.
 For this, they would need to follow up or seek clarifications from:

 In addition, they might need to initiate a peer review before they make a final decision on the application.

 The Start-Up Visa Program was introduced by ministerial instruction in April 2013 as a five-year pilot project.
-It is set to be made permanent on March 31, 2018.
+It was made permanent on March 31, 2018.

 The Start-Up Visa program grants Canadian permanent residence to qualified immigrant entrepreneurs.
 The program aims to recruit innovative entrepreneurs to Canada and link them with the Canadian private sector businesses, (angel investor groups, venture capital funds or business incubators) and facilitate the establishment of their start-up business in Canada.